-Whether historical fact or not, it is often claimed that Vlad the Impaler was held prisoner here by John Hunyadi for an indeterminate length of time.
+Whether historical fact or not, it is often claimed that John Hunyadi held Vlad the Impaler prisoner here for an indeterminate length of time.
 For those looking to see all the sights relating to this fascinating historical figure, Corvin Castle is a worthy inclusion.

 Situated away from the centre of the city, it’s either a bit of a walk or an easy drive to the castle.
 Once there, visiting Corvin Castle isn’t an overly complicated experience.
 Depending on which way you approach the castle, either the above photo or this one below will be your first view.
 To be honest, it is hard to get past that first look you get when approaching the castle.

 As you approach the castle, you’ll find yourself on the opposite side of a green moat from it.
 I found myself walking back and forth across the edge of the moat, trying to capture it from all different angles.
 The impressive wooden bridge that spans the moat and small river really is quite neat in its own right.